einar-hansen/openresty-oidc-gateway/README.md

 In the `config/auth.php` file I've added a new guard.
 Check out [Laravels documentation for creating a custom guard](https://laravel.com/docs/9.x/authentication#closure-request-guards).

-It's probably not the best idea to use `firstOrCreate` in the guard, be we are doing it for now as we naivly trus the values from OpenResty.
+It's probably not the best idea to use `firstOrCreate` in the guard, be we are doing it for now as we naivly trust the values from OpenResty.
 In production you should probably add some more checks before automatically creating an user based on the data from the headers.
 ```php
 ...
 'guards' => [